CCNA1 ITN Module 3 - Protocols and Models

 Activity: PDU Worksheet

 Note: You should've memorized layers of TCP/IP and OSI models by this point.
-Expect quiz next few days.
+Expect a quiz in the next few days.

 Read: 3.6.4 Encapsulation Example